How to Detail Wheels & Tires

 Wax your wheels!

-Once your wheels are clean and dry, apply a quality wheel protectant like BLACKFIRE SiO2 Wheel Seal or Wheel Wax to seal the wheel surface.
+Once your wheels are clean and dry, apply a quality wheel protectant like the BLACKFIRE SiO2 Wheel Seal to seal the wheel surface.
 These products work just like car wax.
 Apply them with an applicator pad and then buff the wheel.
 They keep your wheels looking shiny, and they prevent brake dust adhesion.
 Your wheels look cleaner longer.
 You have to reapply these products weekly, but it's better than scrubbing your wheels every two days.
 The good news is, if you use a wheel wax as recommended, water is the only thing you need to clean your wheels between waxings.

 Wheels that are coated with Black Label Diamond Wheel Coating will be easier to clean and maintain.
 Regular wheel cleaning will only require soap and water, even on brake-dust laden German sports sedans.
 Diamond Wheel Coating creates such a slick barrier of protection that most dirt and grime will be removed when driving through the rain.
 A strong jet of water from the hose will also knock off most of the built up brake dust, minimizing the amount of scrubbing required.